Crete Naval Base

 Crete Naval Base (Ναύσταθμος Κρήτης, Nafstathmos Kritis) is a major naval base of the Hellenic Navy and NATO at Souda Bay in Crete, Greece.

 Formally known in NATO as Naval Support Activity, Souda Bay (NSA-Souda Bay), and more commonly in Greece as the Souda Naval Base (Ναυτική Βάση Σούδας, Naftiki Vasi Soudas), it serves as the second largest (in numbers of warships harboured) naval base of the Hellenic Navy and the largest and most prominent naval base for NATO in the eastern Mediterranean Sea.
 Additionally, it features the only deep water port in Southern Europe and the Mediterranean Sea that is suitable and capable of maintaining the largest aircraft carriers (class "supercarriers").
-The only other such options available for the US Navy are Naval Air Station North Island in San Diego, California and Norfolk Naval Station and the Puget Sound Naval Shipyard in the United States and the Port of Jebel Ali, Emirate of Dubai in the Persian Gulf.
+The only other such options available for the US Navy are Naval Air Station North Island in San Diego, California, and Norfolk Naval Station and Puget Sound Naval Shipyard in the United States and the Port of Jebel Ali, Emirate of Dubai, in the Persian Gulf.

 History

-Souda is a naturally protected harbor on the northwest coast of the island of Crete, founded for the first time during the Ottoman period, in 1872.
+Souda bay's history dates back to the Minoan period, as it is located close to Aptera, that is mentioned in Linear B. The area remained significate throughout the Classical, Hellenistic, and Roman periods as the city overlooks Souda bay.
+The bay itself is deep and naturally protected harbor formed between peninsulas and surrounded by hills.
+The larger area around Aptera was given to the temple of Patmos at the end of the 1100s, becoming one of its most important lands.
+In the 1200s, after Crete was handed over to the Venetians, the Gulf of Souda was used to dispose of enemy armies.

+From the 1200s to the 1800s, Crete, then known as Candia, was under Venetian and later Ottoman rule.
+During the period of the Republic of Venice, the island became an important naval outpost, with the Venetians fortifying nearby positions to defend the bay from pirates and competing empires.
+Following the Ottoman conquest of Crete, control passed to the Ottomans, who continued to use the bay as a strategic military harbor in 1872.

+In the late 1800s, as the Ottoman Empire weakened, the Great Powers including Britain, France, Russia, and Italy, established a presence in Souda Bay.
+Crete eventually became part of Greece in 1913, and the bay soon emerged as one of the country's most important naval locations.

 During World War II and the Battle of Greece, the harbor was the target of an Italian raid against the Allied navy as part of the Mediterranean Campaign.

 After the war, the naval base was founded, around the same period with Greece's entry into the North Atlantic Alliance.

+On 23 March 2026, it was reported that the USS Gerald R. Ford, following its operation in the 2026 Iran war, had returned to the naval port for maintenance, after two crew members were reported injured.